nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 It lists common orders from fastest to slowest.

+As you can see, we are not proceeding in _linear_ fashion.
 We learned O(1), or constant time complexity, in [What is Big O Notation?](https://jarednielsen.com/big-o-notation/).
 We're going to skip O(log n) for the time being.
 It will be easier to understand after learning O(n), linear time complexity, and O(n^2), quadratic time complexity.

 Before getting into O(n), let’s begin with a quick refreshser on O(1), constant time complexity.